alsdias/nodejs-sequelize-tutorials_deprecated/README.md

 Begin here to start fresh.
 It shows the very basic structure to perform your first sequelize task.

-The other posts evolves from this one.
+The other posts evolve from this one.

 - Tutorial using local PostgreSQL database (requires database installation):